What A Walk in the Woods Can Teach All of Us

 Stephen Katz, a guy that Bryson doesn’t even call because he is such a mess, gets wind of what he is doing, calls him, and volunteers to go.
 Both men are far from being in good physical condition, and neither has done much hiking, yet off they go hiking one of the most strenuous trails in the United States.

 The reason I love this so much is that these guys who had no prior training and were out of shape managed to hike 800 MILES through extreme terrain!
 How many of us could say that we’ve done something like that?
 This just goes to show you how critical getting started is.

-Maybe if these guys had taken a little longer to power up by doing their research and getting a little more into shape, they might have even finished the trail, but then again they might never have gotten around to hiking the trail at all!
-At the end, they congratulate each other on hiking the Appalachian trail, and I have to agree that they accomplished their goal even though they didn’t technically reach the end of the trail.
+Maybe if these guys had prepared more by doing their research and getting into shape, they might have even finished the trail, but then again they might never have gotten around to hiking the trail at all.
+In the end, they congratulate each other on hiking the Appalachian trail, and I have to agree that they accomplished their goal even though they didn’t technically reach the end.
 Sometimes you just have to put your ideas into motion and adjust from there.